wbreiler/homelab-docker/README.md

+# NOTICE: Further development and updates will be posted [here](http://git.wbreiler.com/wbreiler/homelab-docker).
+# This is the final update to this repository

 # Containerized homelab

 This project provides a collection of Docker-compose files and configurations for running various services in a home lab environment.